gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Play Framework Support (i)

-Gradle now supports building [Play](https://www.playframework.com/) applications for Play version 2.3.x and limited support for 2.4.x.
-This support allows users to model, build, test, run and package Play applications.
+Gradle can now build [Play](https://www.playframework.com/) applications for Play version 2.3.x and 2.4.x.
+The new `play` plugin allows users to model, build, test, run and package Play applications.
 It includes support for:

 * Compiling Scala and Java controllers, tests, and model classes